What’s new in the Botley & North Hinksey area?

 Casual vacancy – Parish Councillor:

 A vacancy now exists for a Parish Councillor for the Parish of North Hinksey.
-The vacancy will be filled by election if any ten local electors submit within 14 days after 1st March, written requests for an election to be held to fill the vacancy to:the Returning Officer at the Vale of White Horse District Council.
-If no such request is made the vacancy will be filled by co-option by the Parish Council.
-For full details go to: http://www.northhinksey-pc.gov.uk/…/…/Pages/Elections_2.aspx
+As an insufficient number of written requests for an election to be held were submitted to the Vale of White Horse District Council the vacancy will now be filled by co-option by the Parish Council.
+Parishioners wishing to apply for co-option to the Parish Council should write by Thursday 13th April 2017 to: The Clerk to North Hinksey Parish Council, 27 Long Close, Eynsham Road, Botley, Oxford OX2 9SG.

 Tap Social – craft brewery opens bar in February